Privacy and The Trade Desk Platform

-We retain pseudonymous data up to 18 months before we aggregate it.
+We retain pseudonymous data up to 18 months before we aggregate it or remove pseudonymous identifers.

 Your rights and choices:

 Below, we explain in detail the type of data we collect, how we collect it, how we use it, and how we disclose it, as well as the choices available to you.
-Please keep in mind that the digital advertising industry is extremely complex, so we can’t present every technical detail.
-If, after reading this policy, you still have questions, please feel free to contact us at firstname.lastname@example.org.
+If after reading this policy you still have questions, please feel free to contact us at privacy ((at)) thetradedesk ((dot)) com.

 The Platform allows advertisers and advertising agencies to manage digital advertising campaigns.
-It is a Demand Side Platform because we represent the demand side of the digital advertising marketplace, in which advertisers and agencies with ads to display are the “demand” and publishers with space for such ads on web pages, apps, smart TVs and other properties are the “supply”.
+We operate as a Demand Side Platform; meaning, we represent the demand side of the digital advertising marketplace, in which advertisers and agencies with ads to display are the “demand” and publishers with space for such ads on web pages, apps, smart TVs and other digital properties are the “supply”.

 Advertisers and their agencies collect and use data on the Platform in different ways.
-They bring their own data to the Platform.
-They collect data using the Platform.
-And they can remove their data from the Platform.
-We contractually prohibit them from bringing or collecting data that directly identifies individuals, such as names, email addresses, phone numbers, and the like.
+They may bring their own data to the Platform, collect data using the Platform, or remove their data from the Platform.
+We contractually prohibit them from having data that directly identifies individuals, such as names, email addresses, phone numbers, and the like on the Platform.
 Instead, data on the Platform is what we call pseudonymous, as described further below.